 International Affairs professor Michael Brenner, unlike many of his more timorous colleagues, has been willing to discuss controversial topics on my radio show.
 We’ll be tackling his recent article on literacy and social control (see below) on my live show tonight, Friday Dec.
 11, 8 to 9 pm Eastern.
-If you miss it, catch the archive later this weekend. -Kevin Barrett, Veterans Today Editor.
+If you miss it, catch the archive later this weekend. -Kevin Barrett, VT Editor.

 POWER OF THE WORD